-Picked up for Track Records by Pete Townshend, UFO Club regular Arthur Brown should have made an impact with his September 1967 single Devil’s Grip, but it was to be nine months before Fire – a dose of proto-Gothic psych rock and acid paranoia lyrics – took his incendiary stage act from the bowels of the underground to the top of the charts (which produced one of the most memorable Top Of The Pops appearances of all time!).
+Returning to England at the end of 1966, he was picked up for Track Records by Pete Townshend.
+Brown should have made an impact with his September 1967 single Devil’s Grip, but it was to be nine months before Fire – a dose of proto-Gothic psych-rock and acid paranoia lyrics – took his incendiary stage act from the bowels of the underground to the top of the charts (which produced one of the most memorable Top Of The Pops appearances of all time!).

 The original Crazy World line-up featured Brown, an ex-philosophy student called Vincent Crane on organ, and drummer Drachen Theaker (who got the gig after failing to show up for an audition with Jimi Hendrix).